snapdocs/the-acme-lender/README.md

 This repository has the example code to help our customers to test and integrate with the Snapdocs APIs.

+## Project Structure

+We have example code in below programming languages

+* Python
+* Node.js
+* Java
+* Go

-## Features
+## Example Programs

-1. a python utility to confirm the oauth credentials
+1. To confirm the oauth credentials
 2. a simple AWS Lambda function to serve as the webhook service to listen to Snapdocs events, and download the scanback documents.
-3. a python utility to manage subscriptions
+3. To create closings, and manage subscriptions

 ## Configuration

-This python project uses .env to load configuration items.
+All the programs (regardless programming languages) are expecting configuration items from environment variables.

+## Environment Variables
+We use .env to manage environment variables since it is widely supported.

+### Non-Secrets
 For local testing, you can create a file ".env" as below

 ````
 SNAPDOCS_TOKEN_URL=https://auth.cs-demo0.snpd.io/oauth/token